the David Austin Rose Gardens

 The Long Garden forms the central core of the rose garden, with the other gardens leading from it.
 It contains our collection of old roses, which generally flower once in early summer.
 The Long Garden also includes modern shrub roses and many English Roses to extend the flowering season.
 The whole garden is interlaced with pergolas, which display many climbing and rambling roses.
 Later in the season the rambling roses produce many small hips.

-The Victorian Walled Garden is a formal garden made up of three circular borders, which diminish in width towards the centre.
+The Victorian Walled Garden is a formal garden made up of three circular borders, which diminish in width towards the center.
 They are planted with English Roses and other repeat-flowering shrub roses.
 The focal point of the garden is the large central stone carving.
-Visitors can also admire the natural beauty of the English Climbers and Ramblers trained over arches, arbours and along the eight foot wall which encircles the garden.
+Visitors can also admire the natural beauty of the English Climbers and Ramblers trained over arches, arbors and along the eight foot wall which encircles the garden.

 Our patio garden features English specimen roses in a variety of large, decorative terracotta planters.
 English Roses, with their gracefully rounded, shrubby growth, are ideal for growing in this way.
-They bring character and interest to the gravelled area around the Plant Centre and their beautiful, deliciously fragrant flowers can be easily enjoyed at close quarters.
+They bring character and interest to the gravelled area around the Plant Center and their beautiful, deliciously fragrant flowers can be easily enjoyed at close quarters.